Vathasav/ReferenceManager/README.md

 # ReferenceManager

-This is application to manage references and corresponding data
+Application to manage references and corresponding data
 =================================

 Application allows to manage references between collaborators.